-Finance Ministers from the Group of Seven (G7) rich nations reached a landmark accord on Saturday backing the creation of a global minimum corporate tax rate of at least 15%, an agreement that could then form the basis of a worldwide deal.
+Finance Ministers from G7 rich nations had backed the creation of a global minimum corporate tax rate of at least 15%, an agreement that could then form the basis of a worldwide deal.

 Such a deal aims to end what US Treasury Secretary Janet Yellen has called a "30-year race to the bottom on corporate tax rates" as countries compete to lure multinationals.